Los Angeles Military Divorce Attorney

 If there are minor children of the military marriage, the amount of child support, combined with any awarded spousal support, cannot exceed 60 percent of the military spouse’s pay and benefits.

 Other than this rule, child support will be calculated as it would be for a civilian divorce in the state of California.
 Child support is based on a complex calculation which considers both parents’ incomes, how much time each parent will spend with the child or children, and the tax deductions available to each parent.

 How an Experienced Los Angeles Military Divorce Attorney Can Help

 It is virtually never a good idea for a non-military spouse to try and circumvent military notification requirements.
 Should your divorce petition fail to disclose your spouse’s military status, any type of default judgment could potentially be set aside.
 Because there are additional issues associated with a California military divorce, you will want to ensure your rights are properly protected.
-Your attorney can evaluate your marital assets carefully, taking into consideration the retirement benefits of the military spouse.
+Your Los Angeles military divorce lawyer can evaluate your marital assets carefully, taking into consideration the retirement benefits of the military spouse.
 He or she will then ensure both an equitable distribution of assets, and a fair child custody agreement, if there are minor children.

 To learn more about your rights and options for a military divorce, contact us.
 At Fernandez & Karney, we can help during a free consultation in Los Angeles.

 2 Over 50+ years of combined experience